endoflife-date/endoflife.date/products/office.md

 > Microsoft Office, or simply Office, is a family of client software, server software, and services
 > developed by Microsoft.

-Note Microsoft Office 2016 and 2019 [is only supported until 2023-10-10 for connecting to Microsoft 365 services](https://learn.microsoft.com/deployoffice/endofsupport/microsoft-365-services-connectivity)
+Note Microsoft Office 2016 and 2019 is [only supported for connecting to Microsoft 365 services until 2023-10-10](https://learn.microsoft.com/deployoffice/endofsupport/microsoft-365-services-connectivity)

 Note that Microsoft Office 2019 for Mac is [only supported until 2023-10-10](https://learn.microsoft.com/lifecycle/products/microsoft-office-2019-for-mac).